-In keeping with Wayne State University’s commitment to inclusivity and access, the university will commemorate Global Accessibility Awareness Day (GAAD) Thursday, May 20.
-GAAD was developed to get people talking, thinking and learning about digital access and inclusion for people with different disabilities.
+In keeping with Wayne State University’s commitment to inclusivity and access, the university will commemorate Global Accessibility Awareness Day (GAAD) Thursday, May 19.
+GAAD was developed to get people talking, thinking and learning about digital access and inclusion for those with different disabilities.

 “The goal is to provide an accessible, usable and welcoming environment for everyone.
-In the last year especially, we have all been given the opportunity to think more intentionally about how we connect with one another,” said Krystal Tosch, web accessibility coordinator.
+Especially recently, we have all been given the opportunity to think intentionally about how we connect with one another,” said Krystal Tosch, web accessibility coordinator.
 “One of Wayne State’s greatest strengths is its diversity, and we strive to provide services, facilities and curricula that promote equality and inclusion.
 Every user deserves the best experience.”

 “Our campus works together to create a culture of accessibility, and in that collaborative spirit we are making these important considerations and adjustments part of our natural processes,” said Tosch.

-Faculty and staff are invited to participate in events throughout the week in observation of GAAD:
+Faculty and staff are invited to participate in events throughout the week in observance of GAAD:

 Drop-in: Website accessibility

-Join this informal session to have any and all web accessibility questions answered and to connect with your colleagues.
-Drop-ins are welcome virtually from 9 to 11 a.m.
-Thursday, May 20.
-RSVP for website accessibility drop-ins.
+Join this informal session to ask any web and document accessibility questions and to connect with your colleagues.
+Drop-ins are welcome virtually from 10:30 to noon Wednesday, May 18.
+Register for this session on Academica.

 Accessibility training is available on Canvas for all faculty and staff.
-The self-paced sessions — complete with hands-on components — will include information related to web accessibility.
-Faculty and staff can self-enroll in this training course.
+The self-paced sessions — complete with hands-on components —include information related to web accessibility.
+Faculty and staff can enroll in this training course.

 To learn more about accessibility at Wayne State University, visit wayne.edu/accessibility.